Sternalis muscle

-The sternalis muscle is an anatomical variation that lies in front of the sternal end of the pectoralis major parallel to the margin of the sternum.
+The rectus sternalis muscle is an anatomical variation that lies in front of the sternal end of the pectoralis major parallel to the margin of the sternum.
 The sternalis muscle may be a variation of the pectoralis major or of the rectus abdominis.

 Structure

 The sternalis is a muscle that runs along the anterior aspect of the body of the sternum.
 It lies superficially and parallel to the sternum.
 Its origin and insertion are variable.
 The sternalis muscle often originates from the upper part of the sternum and can display varying insertions such as the pectoral fascia, lower ribs, costal cartilages, rectus sheath, aponeurosis of the abdominal external oblique muscle.
+It may be present unilaterally or bilaterally.
 There is still a great deal of disagreement about its innervation and its embryonic origin.

 In a review, it was reported that the muscle was innervated by the external or internal thoracic nerves in 55% of the cases, by the intercostal nerves in 43% of the cases, while the remaining cases were supplied by both nerves.
 However, innervation by the pectoral nerves has also been reported.
 This appears to indicate that the sternalis is not always derived from the same embryonic origin.